7 Steps to Improve Your Sleep

+- Limit the caffeine.
 Avoid caffeine after noon.
 Caffeine is present in coffee, tea, hot chocolate, chocolate and energy drinks.
-If you like a coffee, limit it to the morning.
+If you like coffee, limit it to the morning.

+- Limit alcohol.
 While alcohol can initially make you feel sleepy, it will cause disturbed sleep.
-The stimulating effect of alcohol on your body results in lots of tossing and turning in bed.
+The stimulating effect of alcohol on your Healthy Body results in lots of tossing and turning in bed.

+- Keep the bed for sleep and sex only.
 Keep work, texting, and watching TV out of the bed.
-This will train your brain and body to know that it’s a space for sleeping.
-Visit bamboodetective.com and see if there’s a bamboo mattress that could help you be more comfortable in your sleep.
+This will train your brain and Healthy Body to know that it’s a space for sleeping.

-Have you found that the worries seem to start the moment your head hits the pillow even if it has a silk pillowcase?
+- Stop the worry!
+Have you found that the worries seem to start the moment your head hits the pillow?
 Try keeping a notepad next to your bed so that when you have a thought or a worry you can jot it down.
 Then come back to it the next day.
 If you find you’re still thinking about it, simply remind yourself that you’ve already planned to deal with it tomorrow; not now.
 Worries generally seem bigger in the night, so leave it until morning when you’re rested.